vios-s/tsaftarislab.github.io/_tutorials/diffusion2023.md

 - Prof. [Jorge Cardoso](https://amigos.ai/people/jorge_cardoso/) is a Reader in Artificial Medical Intelligence at King’s College London.
 Jorge is also the CTO of the new London Medical Imaging and AI Centre for Value-based Healthcare.

-- Prof [Sotirios A. Tsaftaris](https://vios.science/team/tsaftaris) is Chair in Machine Learning and Computer Vision with the University of Edinburgh, United Kingdom.
+- Prof [Sotirios A. Tsaftaris](https://vios.science/team/tsaftaris) is the Canon Medical / Royal Academy of Engineering Research Chair in Healthcare AI with the University of Edinburgh, United Kingdom.

 # Some Resources